dam-pav/NavSrcHandler/README.md

 ## Features

-- Set a working folder (persisted)
 - Manage 3-letter source type codes (e.g., `DLY`, `PRD`, `DEV`, `TST`, `BSE`) (persisted)
-- Inspect: pick an available source (from existing `<CODE>.txt` in the working folder) and print pipe-separated IDs grouped by object type
+- Inspect: pick an available source (from existing `<CODE>.txt` in the current working folder) and print pipe-separated IDs grouped by object type
 - Prepare: split `<CODE>.txt` into `<WORKING>/<CODE>/` and seed `<WORKING>/MRG2<CODE>/`
 - Merge: join `<WORKING>/MRG2<CODE>/*.txt` into `<WORKING>/MRG2<CODE>.txt`
 - Menu-driven, settings saved to `settings.json` (JSON content).
-The file is created on first change (e.g., after setting working folder or codes).
+The file is created on first change.
 - Conditional utility: add the script's host folder to the User PATH (shows only if it's not already on PATH)

 ## Requirements